SalomePlatform/adao/doc/en/tutorials_in_salome.rst

 We give here the essential parts of each script used afterward to build the ADAO case.
 Remember that using these scripts in real Python files requires to correctly define the path to imported modules or codes (even if the module is in the same directory that the importing Python file.
-We indicate the path adjustment using the mention ``"# INSERT PHYSICAL SCRIPT PATH"``), the encoding if necessary, etc. The indicated file names for the following scripts are arbitrary.
+One have to mention the encoding if necessary, etc. The indicated file names for the following scripts are arbitrary.
 Examples of complete file scripts are available in the ADAO examples standard directory.

 We first define the true state :math:`\mathbf{x}^t` and some convenient matrix building function, in a Python script file named